 In 2012, Syrian activist turned photographer Omar Imam was kidnapped and tortured by a militia and let go only when a friend intervened.
 Soon after, Imam left Damascus with his parents and wife, settling in Beirut where he and his wife started a family.
 In 2016, he moved to Amsterdam, where he and his family currently reside.

 ShowCASE is the final presentation of funded projects.
-Works will be exhibited in a variety of ways that best fits the message.
+Works are exhibited in a variety of ways that best fits the message.
 Traditional galleries, billboards, libraries, kiosks, murals and other forms of public presentations will be considered and decided upon by CASE in collaboration with the artists

 CASE presented a photographic installation of work by Syrian artist Omar Imam, at the Manuel Rivera-Ortiz foundation in Arles, as part of Les Rencontres de la Photographie.
-Imam talked with Syrians in refugee camps throughout Lebanon to discuss their hopes, dreams and fears.
-Together they created a powerful art project about issues facing those who were forced to leave their homeland.
+Imam spoke with Syrians in refugee camps throughout Lebanon discussing their hopes, dreams and fears.
+Together, they created a powerful art project about issues facing those who were forced to leave their homeland.
 CASE Art Fund is dedicated to pursuing human rights issues through photographic exhibitions.

 Live, Love, Refugee